What Your Child Does WIth Their Halloween Candy Can Predict Their Future Success

 • If your son eats all of his candy quickly, he might tend to spend money impulsively and burn through cash as soon as his paycheck arrives.

-• If your daughter trades her candy, she's likely to feel confident to take risks with her money (watch out Wall Street).
+• If your daughter trades her candy, she's likely to feel confident enough to take risks with her money (watch out, Wall Street).

-• If you child creates a plan to ration his candy, you might have a wonderful future budgeter on your hands.
+• If your child creates a plan to ration his candy, you might have a wonderful future budgeter on your hands.

-An interesting observation Scott and I have made is that most kids (and adults) don't develop just one candy banking approach.
-Most kids have a primary and secondary, so watch your kids closely to notice they manage those candy "resources".
+An interesting observation Scott and I have made is that most kids (and adults) don't develop just one candy-banking approach.
+Most kids have a primary and secondary, so watch your kids closely to notice how they manage those candy resources.
+Researchers Vasishta, P. and Singla, A. have shown parents are "the most influential predictor of money management behavior among emerging adults."

-You can then identify ways to honor that inclination while also setting a plan to build skills and behaviors that round out that personality type (e.g. helping savers learn to enjoy the fruits (or candy bars) of their labor, or helping "spenders" taste the enjoyment that comes from putting "a little something away" for a rainy day).
+A study in the Journal of Financial Therapy suggests you can then identify ways to honor their inclination while also setting a plan to build skills and behaviors to round out their personality type (e.g., helping savers learn to enjoy the fruits (or candy bars) of their labor or helping "spenders" taste the enjoyment that comes from putting "a little something away" for a rainy day).

 Advertisement